 A player must become at least 50 years of age during the calendar year to be eligible to register with SSUSA and play in senior divisions that calendar year.
 A player must turn 40 years of age during their first year of play to be able to register and play in the 40-Masters division.
 The age a player attains on his birthday in any calendar year will be considered to be his or her age for that entire season.
-The official SSUSA tournament season is from the conclusion of the World Masters Championships in the succeeding year.
+The official SSUSA tournament season is from the conclusion of the World Masters Championships in the current year until the conclusion of the World Masters Championships in the succeeding year.